top of page

 • Professionally, what is your goal?

 I plan to write and illustrate my first children's book within six months.
-I would like to create more art pieces, as well.
+I want to create more art pieces, as well.

 • What is your best advice for someone wanting to start as an artist?